One Step to Efficient Synthetic Data: Examples and Simulations

-\section{Examples and simulations}
+\section{Examples and Simulations}

-In this section, we demonstrate the performance of the one-step algorithm on several simulations.
+In this section, we demonstrate the performance of the one-step synthetic data in several simulations.
 In Sections \ref{s:burr} and \ref{s:log-linear}, we produce synthetic data from the Burr distribution as well as a log-linear model.
 In Section \ref{s:beta}, we produce differentially private synthetic data for the beta distribution.
-In Section \ref{s:DPtesting} we use our methods to derive an asymptotically valid test for the difference of proportions under differential privacy.
-In Section \ref{s:regression}, we compare the running time of the one-step approach compared to the MCMC approach of \citet{barber2020testing} when implemented on a linear regression problem.
+In Section \ref{s:DPtesting} we use our methods to derive a hypothesis test for the difference of proportions under differential privacy.